 The path to a healthier lifestyle

 Worrying about proper nutrition and picky eaters is common for nearly all parents.
 It’s an even bigger reality for parents touched by autism spectrum disorder (ASD), many of whose kids tend to be overly selective.
-At Hopebridge, we use a combination of therapies intended to overcome eating obstacles.
+Through our center-based Hopebridge360 model, we use a combination of therapies intended to overcome a range of eating obstacles.

 Feeding difficulties can arise for children with ASD for a number of reasons.
 There can be mechanical issues with chewing or swallowing, but the majority of challenges are sensory-related.
 Food aversions can be due to smell, texture, color or simply because it is something new they haven’t tasted in the past.

 The types of aversions vary, as do the reasons behind them.
 As with all of our services, the plan and goals are custom-tailored based on your child’s needs.
-From one-on-one therapy to feeding groups aimed at getting kiddos to try new foods, we’ll find the right approach for your child.
+From one-on-one therapy for tasting new foods to feeding groups aimed at getting kiddos comfortable eating around others (which is necessary before entering school!), we’ll find the right approach for your child.